rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-sealed-secrets.md

 public repos with private secrets devops is hard, secure devops is harder....

-these secrets are used by our pipeline in the next exercise.
+These secrets are used by our pipeline in the next exercise.

+### Sealed Secrets in action

 Lets start by sealing our token for accessing git.
 ```bash